You have made us for Yourself, oh Lord, and our hearts are restless until they rest in you. -St. Augustine

 I’m not saying this to brag, because I’ve also had some difficulties too: I’ve experienced the breakup of a family, lived with the reality of mental illness, and suffered the pain of a difficult breakup.
 In the field of work to which God has called me, I see a lot of heartbreaking things – young people who’ve experienced family troubles; emotional, physical, or sexual abuse; unpleasant relationships; and for at least three individuals, I’ve been part of a support structure that has stepped in because of concerns they might harm themselves or even commit suicide.

-I do what I do – working full-time in youth ministry, serving youth and young adults in my parish and schools – because I believe in what Pope John Paul the Great, Pope Benedict, and so many others see when they look into a crowd of young people: hope.
+I do what I do – working full-time in youth ministry, serving youth and young adults in my parish and schools – because I believe in what St. John Paul II, Pope Benedict, and so many others see when they look into a crowd of young people: hope.
 We see the possibility of so much potential, so much good – a generation of people who will rise up out of a culture of death that is constantly embracing lust, greed, waste, and settling for second best.

 On so many occasions, I see these young people embrace a relationship with God, coming to a knowledge of the one who loves them so much He’d rather die than risk spending eternity without them – a God who is with them in joys and sorrows, in struggles and in victories.
 These are the youth who are battling addictions to pornography, stepping into the confessional for the first time in 10 years, and letting God’s healing hand help work through the devastation that abuse has wracked in their lives.